tqtezos/assets.tqtezos.com/docs/token-contracts/admin-lambda.md

   transfer simulation failed
 ```

-Bob needs to set his `AdminLambda` contract's operator to Fred.
+Bob makes Fred an [FA2 operator](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-12/tzip-12.md#operators)
+of his `AdminLambda` contract, allowing Fred to transfer the `5 TK0` tokens held by it.

-We'll need a `lambda` with the following type:
+We'll need a `lambda` with the following type to send to the `AdminLambda` contract:

 ```haskell
 lambda address (pair [operation] address)